 Register multiple devices for Duo two-factor authentication

 VPN access to MITnet is one of many MIT systems that require two-factor authentication (2FA) through Duo.
 To ensure that you can connect to MIT systems in the event that your main authentication device becomes lost or unusable, IS&T recommends that you register at least two devices for Duo authentication.
-In addition to a smartphone, users can register non-smart cell phones, landlines, and USB hardware tokens (which can be obtained from IS&T) for use with Duo.
+In addition to a smartphone, users can register tablets, non-smart cell phones, landlines, and USB hardware tokens (which can be obtained for free from IS&T) for use with Duo.

 Install MIT certificates on home devices